FACTBOX-Festive cheer falls flat for some British retailers

 The country's fourth-largest supermarket group reported another fall in underlying sales over Christmas on Jan.
 7 as a tough economic backdrop and sustained consumer uncertainty deterred shoppers from splashing out.
 ALDI

 The British arm of the German discount supermarket said on Jan.
 6 sales growth in the four weeks to Dec.
-24 was driven by strong demand for beer, wine and spirits.
-DEPARTMENT STORES, HOMEWARE AND CLOTHES:
+24 was driven by a strong demand for beer, wine, and spirits.

 SUPERDRY The fashion brand warned on its full-year profit on Jan.
 10 after sales during the Christmas period fell short of its expectations.